 Obstructive Sleep Apnea (OSA) & Dysphagia Guest Writers & Researchers in Obstructive Sleep Apnea and Dysphagia: Ankita M. Bhutada, PhD; Emma Wallace, PhD and Kendrea L. Focht (Garand), PhD, CScD, CCC-SLP, BCS-S, CBIS, CCRE Editor: Karen Sheffler, MS, CCC-SLP,...

-Dysphagia Management: From Evidence to Implementation
+5 Dysphagia Management Tips: Evidence to Implementation

 After your comprehensive dysphagia evaluation with a person and finding dysphagia and aspiration, you are not done.
 In a person-centered care approach, the medical team needs to consider much more than just aspiration.
 This article and BOLUS mnemonic can guide the clinician to have meaningful conversations with the person with dysphagia, along with the rest of the medical team.
 Considering many variables is important in thinking about the whole person.
 One person with aspiration may not develop any negative health outcomes, while another person may develop aspiration pneumonia quickly.
 What are the different variables to know who will get sick and who will not?
 Read on!

-COVID-19 Pandemic and Dysphagia Management Outcomes
+COVID-19 and Dysphagia Outcomes